johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

    QUESTION: What exactly does this mean?

-11. The zone owner MUST be able to add and remove DNS providers from the multi-provider setup, and the providers' infrastructure must handle such changes automatically without manual intervention.
+11. The zone owner MUST be able to add and remove DNS providers from the multi-provider setup, and each provider's infrastructure must handle such changes automatically without manual intervention.

 # Desirable Features (i.e. not Requirements)